Osaze De Rosario: Club career

+In 2018, he played with Toronto FC III in the Canadian third-tier League1 Ontario, making his debut on August 19 against Ottawa South United.

 In September 2021, after a successful trial, De Rosario signed a three-year contract with Ukrainian Premier League club Rukh Lviv, and was assigned to the reserves.
 He made his professional debut for Rukh in the UPL as a starter against Mynai the next month on October 24.
 In February 2022, he left the club by mutual consent, nine days before the 2022 Russian invasion of Ukraine after United States President Joe Biden urged all American citizens to leave Ukraine.

 After leaving Ukraine, De Rosario joined Canadian Premier League club York United on trial during their pre-season in March 2022.
 The next month on April 6, York announced they had signed De Rosario to a one-year contract, with options for 2023 and 2024.
 He made his debut in York's season opener against the HFX Wanderers on April 7.
 In De Rosario's next match on April 15 against FC Edmonton, he started his first match, in which he scored his first goal.
 On August 2, he was named Player of the Week for the first time for Week 17.
 In September, he became the club's all-time leading scorer, when he scored his 12th goal.
 At the end of the season, he was nominated for the CPL U21 Player of the Year Award, which was ultimately won by Sean Rea.
-In November 2022, he signed a two year extension with the club.
+In November 2022, he signed a two-year extension with the club.
+In August 2023, De Rosario was disqualified from official competitions for one month by the Canadian Centre for Ethics in Sport, after he had tested positive for THC in an in-competition urine test; in an official statement, the player confirmed he would abide by the sanction, while stating his ingestion of THC was accidental.
+On October 7, he scored a brace in a 2–1 league victory over Vancouver FC, which allowed York United to qualify for the play-offs.
+At the time of his departure from the club after the 2023, he was the club's all-time leading goalscorer with 19 goals.